jadecobra/python_tdd_exercises/source/AttributeError.rst

       class Class99():
           pass

-  ``pass`` is a keyword used as a placeholder that does nothing
+  ``pass`` is a keyword used as a placeholder

 * I now know how to properly define a class with an attribute.
-To practice defining an attribute I will make a drill by adding more lines like I did for variables, functions and classes, until you have a total of 100 lines with the last test for ``module.Class.attribute_99``
+To practice defining a class attribute you can make a drill by adding more lines to ``test_defining_attributes_in_classes_to_solve_attribute_errors`` until you have a total of 100 lines

   .. code-block:: python